Intensive Outpatient Program (IOP)

 Our IOP Team

-Kristy Aspinwall is the Leader for the Intensive Outpatient Program for Addiction Recovery at the Care and Counseling Center of Georgia.
+Fonta High is the Director for the Intensive Outpatient Program for Addiction Recovery at the Care and Counseling Center of Georgia.

-Kristy joined CCCG’s team in September 2016.
-She is a Master Addiction Counselor and Certified Trauma Professional specializing in the treatment of most co-occurring disorders.
-She is a state-approved DUI Clinical Evaluator.
-She also provides individual therapy as a Staff Counselor for CCCG.
+Fonta joined CCCG’s team in March 2018.
+She is a Master Addiction Counselor and Eye Movement Desensitization Reprocessing (EMDR) Therapist specializing in the treatment of most co-occurring disorders and trauma.
+She provides individual therapy as a Staff Therapist for CCCG.

 Joella Walker, MA, LMSW